 Harbinger of spring is a small, early-blooming member of the parsley or carrot family, with flower clusters appearing before the foliage.
-The flowers are tiny, arranged in very small, simple umbels (a type of rounded cluster).
+The flowers are tiny, arranged in very small, simple umbels (a type of rounded cluster, shaped like an umbrella).
 The dark reddish-brown anthers show prominently.
-This flower is sometimes called "pepper and salt," for the combination of tiny, white petals and dark, rounded anthers.
+This flower is sometimes called "pepper and salt" for the combination of tiny, white petals and dark, rounded anthers.
 Blooms January–April; this species opens the spring flowering season.
 Leaves are divided and fernlike, sometimes reddish, usually appearing after flowering begins.
 The root is a small, rounded tuber.

 Height: starts flowering at 2–3 inches, later attaining a height of 8 inches.